iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Now, to store each of these unique strings, we'd need storage as well.
 So if we're creating 3.7 billion URLs and each is approx 6 characters long then we need $6 * 3.7 Billion* then we need 22 billion which is 22 GB of storage for our 10 year life span.

+### Design Tinder
+Let's start with our features:
+- Have a profile for each user
+- Ability to swipe left or right
+- Ability to match with other users
+- Ability to chat with matched users

+Let's talk about our data/volume reqs:
+- 100 million total users
+- 1 million DAU

+Ok, so let's start with our user's profile:
+- 5 total pictures per user
+- Information such as name, age, location, preferences etc.
+- Total data per user: 1MB per pic = 5MB + another 1 KB for info.
+Approx 6 MB of data per profile
+- $6MB \times 100 \times 10^6$ means $6GB$ of overall data.
+Assuming we save data for 10 years, this comes out to 60GB of data for the life of our app.
+- We can store images in a DB or DFS.
+As discussed in [storing images](#storing-images) section, we'll use DFS.
+Next, we'll use a SQL DB to keep track of userID, profileID and the URL to our user images.
+- We'll also need to store user info for which we'll use another SQL table with a uniquely generated userID used as a primary key.
+The table would have columns such as name, age, location, preferences and matches.
+- **ALL THIS INFORMATION WILL BE STORED/MANIPULATED VIA A PROFILE SERVICE**

+Let's think about the chat feature:
+- We can either use XMPP or Websockets to allow a user chat with matched users.

 ### Useful architectures